Colonial Diner (East Brunswick)

-The coffee was one of my favorite diner coffees so far.
+The coffee at the Colonial Diner was one of my favorite diner coffees so far.
 It was bitter and bold.
 The whipped cream was homemade which is always a win.
 There were plenty of refills too.

 I ordered the “Skylark Salad” which consisted of apples, pears, dried cranberries, onions, feta cheese and I added chicken.
 It was one of the freshest salads I’ve had at any restaurant.
 The salad was huge, and I think they added an entire chicken breast.
 It kept me full, so I imagine it was enough for two people.
+It was good food.

 Christine ordered the spinach salad which looked just as good.

 The waitress brought us a check but then came back and said she needed to charge an extra dollar for whipped cream.
 She redid the check with the extra dollar.
-It seemed weird, but I did order whipped cream on my coffee.
+It seemed weird to redo the entire check for one dollar, but I did order whipped cream on my coffee.

-Summary/Would I come back?
+Summary/Would I come back Colonial Diner (East Brunswick)?